Lea Springs, Tennessee

 Lea Springs is an unincorporated community in southwestern Grainger County, Tennessee.
-It is located 2 miles northeast of the city of Blaine.
+It is located two miles northeast of the city of Blaine.
 It is also located partially inside Blaine's city limits and urban growth boundary.

 History

-Lea Springs is the site of a historic mansion of the same name.
+Lea Springs was the site of a historic mansion of the same name.
 It was built by slaves in 1819 for Pryor Lea, who grew up in nearby Richland.
 Lea became a politician in Tennessee and Texas, and he was a founding trustee of the University of Mississippi.
 He died in 1879, and the house was remodeled as a resort in the 1880s.

-The mansion was designed in the Federal architectural style, and has been listed on the National Register of Historic Places.
+The mansion was designed in the Federal architectural style, and was listed on the National Register of Historic Places.
+It was demolished in 2008 and the property was de-listed in 2023.